2023 Most Popular Graphic Communications Bachelor's Degree Schools in Missouri

 Full Graphic Communications at Kansas City Art Institute Report

-Out of the 6 schools in Missouri that were part of this year’s ranking, Webster University landed the # 2 spot on the list.
-Located in the large suburb of Saint Louis, Webster is a private not-for-profit college with a medium-sized student population.
+A rank of #2 on this year’s list means Webster University is a great place for graphic communications students working on their bachelor’s degree.
+Located in the large suburb of Saint Louis, Webster is a private not-for-profit college with a moderately-sized student population.

 Women make up 67% of the graphic communication majors at the school.